Win, Lose or Draw: Bonus Round

 The daytime series underwent another significant change towards the end of its run, which was eliminating the $1,000 bonus and instead replacing it with a bonus round, which the series had not seen in either iteration to this point.
-This change coincided with another change added at the same time that involved two contestants and a celebrity on each team.
+This change coincided with one that added an additional civilian contestant to each team in place of a celebrity.

 The bonus round was played similar to the speed round, except that players were allowed to pass multiple times.
 The first word was worth $50 and each correct answer that followed doubled the bank.
 Passing resulted in the bank resetting to zero and the contestant had to start building a new bank.

 Originally, the bonus was played with as many words as possible within the time limit.
 Under this format a team was able to win $25,600 in one round, guessing ten words without a miss.
 Afterwards, the scoring format was adjusted, this time, if the winning team correctly identified seven words within the time limit of 90 seconds, regardless of how many passes were used, they won $5,000.

 Audience game

-If there was extra time at the end of the show, an audience member would be called on stage and given the opportunity to sketch a subject for either the men's or women's team to guess in 60 seconds, much like the main rounds, with $100 awarded if the chosen team was able to identify the subject.
+If there were extra time at the end of the show, an audience member would be called on stage and given the opportunity to sketch a subject for either the men's or women's team to guess in 60 seconds, much like the main rounds, with $100 awarded if the chosen team was able to identify the subject.